-We present in this section a new mutual information measures that operate on a window-based representation of time series to assess whether time series are (conditionally) dependent or not.
-We then show how this measure is related to an Entropy Reduction Principle that is a special case of the Probabilistic Raising Principle \citep{Suppes_1970}.
+We present in this section a new mutual information measure that operates on a window-based representation of time series to assess whether time series are (conditionally) dependent or not.
+We then show how this measure is related to an entropy reduction principle that is a special case of the probability raising principle \citep{Suppes_1970}.

-We first assume that all time series are aligned in time, with the same sampling rate, prior to show how our development can be applied to time series with different sampling rates.
+We first assume that all time series are aligned in time, with the same sampling rate, prior to showing how our development can be applied to time series with different sampling rates.
 Without loss of generality, time instants are assumed to be integers.
-Lastly, as done in previous studies \citep{Schreiber_2000}, we assume that all time series are first-order Markov self-causal (any time instant is caused by its previous instant within the same time series).
+Lastly, as performed in previous studies \citep{Schreiber_2000}, we assume that all time series are first-order Markov self-causal (any time instant is caused by its previous instant within the same time series).

-\subsection{Causal temporal mutual information}
+\subsection{Causal Temporal Mutual Information}